The Impala Syndrome

 This devotional was written by Jim Liebelt

-I recently read a story on the Internet about the deer-like African Impala that reportedly can jump to an amazing height of 10 feet in the air, yet can be restrained in captivity by a wall that is merely three feet tall.
+I read a story about the deer-like African Impala that reportedly can jump to an amazing height of 10 feet in the air, yet can be restrained in captivity by a wall that is merely three feet tall.
 Why?
 It seems that the Impala simply will not jump without being able to see where it will land.

 The solution to the “Impala Syndrome” of faith is found in choosing to trust.
 When we choose to trust God enough to walk by faith rather than by sight, we exercise our faith and as a result, its capacity grows.
 Our spiritual lives are strengthened, which results in our living life to its fullest.